What You Should Know About Claiming Unemployment (& Taxes)

-Are you unemployed — or were you unemployed at some point during 2012?
+Are you claiming unemployed — or were you unemployed at some point this year?
 You still have to file taxes.
 But there are a few special considerations for taxpayers who receive unemployment compensation (and plenty of ways to bring that tax bill down).

 1. Unemployment benefits are taxable